Azure/portaldocs/portal-sdk/generated/design-patterns-resource-create.md

 Input fields are used to collect the information required for resource configuration.

 * <strong>Alignment</strong>
     * Label and controls should be on the same line.
-The <strong>smartAlignLabels</strong> option for TabControl and Section controls will enable this behavior
+The <strong>smartAlignLabel</strong> option for TabControl and Section controls will enable this behavior.
+The reflow will be taken care itself as long as fiels are wrapped with the Section control.
+* <strong>Width</strong>
+    * All input fields and labels should conform to the create form container width, instead of full-screen.
+This guideline also applies to grid in create form.
+Grid isn't allowed to to be associated with a label that participates in smart alignment layout.
+* <strong>L-bracket</strong>
+    * The L-bracket can be used to represent a strict containment hierarchy relationship only (Sub/RG, Vnet/Subnet, etc), and is restricted to only single level and single child.
 * <strong>Info Bubbles</strong>
     * If you have input fields that may not be immediately familiar to users, include an info bubble that shows more information.
+* <strong>Radio buttons vs dropdown</strong>
+    * The RadioButtons is recommended for 2-7 values and values of RadioButtons must be stacked vertically.
+Dropdown is recommended for a long list.
+OptionsGroup control is not recommended in Portal.
 * <strong>Required values</strong>
     * Fields should indicate whether the input is required
 * <strong>Validation</strong>